NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

 Based on the evidence cited above, it can be ascertained that I now have a complete realization and understanding of responsibilities and the code of conduct expected of a person in the civil engineering profession.
-The extensive study and practical endeavors undertaken by me for the awareness and achievement of this objective have provided me with the required knowledge regarding environmental friendly practices and sustainability measures while designing, constructing, operating and maintaining buildings or green sites.
-I plan to utilize this knowledge and understanding to further enhance my core abilities relative to the civil engineering profession in future.
+The extensive study and practical endeavours undertaken by me for the awareness and achievement of this objective have provided me with the required knowledge regarding environmentally friendly practices and sustainability measures while designing, constructing, operating and maintaining buildings or green sites.
+I plan to utilize this knowledge and understanding to enhance further my core abilities relative to the civil engineering profession.

-The study and research for the achievement of this particular objective has further refined my information base which will facilitate my work in this profession.
-I need to gather a much deeper awareness regarding the implantation of best practices that cater to sustainability in the construction industry and overall environment for which I would need to undertake further research and practical initiatives.
+The study and research to achieve this objective have further refined my information base, facilitating my work in this profession.
+I need to gather a much deeper awareness regarding implementing best practices that cater to sustainability in the construction industry and overall environment, for which I would need to undertake further research and practical initiatives.

-As the construction sector is an important contributor to the economy, even small practices that lead to efficiencies during the construction and operational life of a development project will have an important positive impact on the economy and the environment.
+As the construction sector is an important contributor to the economy, even small practices that lead to efficiencies during a development project's construction and operational life will have an important positive impact on the economy and the environment.

 The development of engineering practices and the new technologies that are used in this sector assist in finding solutions to environmental issues within the context of the building industry.
-It is, for instance, worth mentioning that water scarcity in the Middle East is one major issue causing conflicts between countries and people endeavoring to gain access to water and consequently it is detrimental to address the issues related to water resources through a basic role played by civil engineers setting sustainable water strategies encompassing the technical side.
+It is, for instance, worth mentioning that water scarcity in the Middle East is one major issue causing conflicts between countries and people endeavouring to gain access to water.
+Consequently, it is detrimental to address the issues related to water resources through a basic role played by civil engineers setting sustainable water strategies encompassing the technical side.

-Global Megatrends that will be shaping our environment in the next decades include lifestyle issues, technologies and economic growth which is the area for civil engineers where they would apply technology to respond to human and society needs.
-Design of large irrigation and hydropower schemes focused on the economical side and not taking account of the environmental damage (loss of soil fertility, soil erosion, damage to the ecosystem, etc…) can no longer be viable.
-Civil engineers need to adapt and have an even more central role, benefiting the society while working with natural sources of power.
-They need to approach their engineering work with a holistic view taking into account macroeconomic factors, social, environmental and economic while reaching their engineering perspectives which is at the heart of sustainable developments.
+Global Megatrends that will be shaping our environment in the next decades include lifestyle issues, technologies and economic growth, which is the area in which civil engineers would apply technology to respond to human and societal needs.
+Design of large irrigation and hydropower schemes focused on the economic side and not considering the environmental damage (loss of soil fertility, soil erosion, damage to the ecosystem, etc…) can no longer be viable.
+Civil engineers must adapt and have a more central role, benefiting society while working with natural power sources.
+They must approach their engineering work with a holistic view of macroeconomic, social, environmental and economic factors while reaching their engineering perspectives, which are at the heart of sustainable development.

-Thinking sustainable and implementing technically viable solutions with economic designs and environmentally friendly solutions is the only way to manage population growth, climate change and the aging Infrastructure.
-With environmental management, environmental planning, environmental Infrastructure, waste management solutions, green building designs, sustainable planning, energy efficient technologies sustainability concerns can be successfully addressed.
+Thinking sustainable and implementing technically viable solutions with economical designs and environmentally friendly solutions is the only way to manage population growth, climate change and the ageing Infrastructure.
+With environmental management, environmental planning, environmental Infrastructure, waste management solutions, green building designs, sustainable planning, and efficient technologies, sustainability concerns can be successfully addressed.

-Using rammed earth wall as opposed to using concrete walls, using energy from renewable solutions such as water, sun, wind and use of locally sourced materials are examples of how the civil engineering profession can have an impact on sustainability issues.
+Using rammed earth walls as opposed to concrete walls, using energy from renewable solutions such as water, sun, and wind, and using locally sourced materials are examples of how the civil engineering profession can impact sustainability issues.
 With the latest tools enabling sustainable designs, the use of Building Information Modeling allows the analysis of heat gain, solar, ventilation, and energy efficiency through modelling airflow and ventilation and the integration of the direction and location of the sunlight, BIM providing heating and cooling advantages and long term energy cost savings (Fehrenbacher, 2011).
-Accurately modelling buildings and coordinating between all engineering disciplines, BIM generates costs savings in material and labor by increasing efficiency in designs and minimizing material waste (BIM journal, 2009).
+Accurately modelling buildings and coordinating between all engineering disciplines, BIM generates cost savings in material and labour by increasing design efficiency and minimizing material waste (BIM journal, 2009).

 BIM Journal, 2009, BIM explained.